-China really wants corporations to use government-registered VPN services to secure their data, which honestly is a bit scary.
+China really wants corporations to use government-registered virtual private network services to secure their data, which honestly is a bit scary.
 Smaller companies that use 3rd party VPNs will need to make changes whereas the larger corporations that can afford to build a proprietary VPN will need to get it registered with the government.

 It all boils down to China tightening its grip on information coming into and out of the country.